Your Language Level

 - Can produce fluent writing on most topics and can use complex sentence structures accurately.

 A learner at this level would be a suitable candidate for the Cambridge Advanced exam.
-(CEF = C1)
+(CEFR = C1)

 - Can understand native speakers of everyday standard English, even when not being directly addressed, and can take part in normal interaction on almost the same terms as a native speaker.